 The centre of Dogenzaka is home to the busiest intersection in the world, and has enough giant screens to make Times Square blush.
 It sits on the edge of the train station, meaning you’ll only be moments from some of Tokyo’s other iconic neighborhoods.

-Trendy Hostel in Dogenzaka – The Millennials
+The Millennials | Trendy Hostel in Dogenzaka

 The Millennials Shibuya

 If you’re sticking to a budget, The Millennials is a fantastic option.
 Their hostel takes the form of sleeping pods where you get to enjoy your own private capsule separate from other guests.
 There are common areas where you can socialise with other guests, and shared workstations perfect for digital nomads.
+Capsule hostels in Tokyo provide a cool, unique experience.

-Lavish Hotel in Dogenzaka – Cerulean Tower
+Cerulean Tower | Lavish Hotel in Dogenzaka

 Cerulean Tower Shibuya